or1426/FLO-simulator/README.md

 ### pfapack
 Available at https://arxiv.org/abs/1102.3440.
 Compile it and copy the relevant files over.
 We need fortran.h, fortran_pfapack.h, libcpfapack.a, libpfapack.a, pfapack.h..

+In ourder to run the python tests you will also need the python implementation of pfapack, see https://github.com/basnijholt/pfapack

 ### nlohmann's json.hpp
 Available at https://github.com/nlohmann/json.
 Only needed if you want to use the python file to make test data to test the c++ code.